jayshane-wq/collectors-helper/README.md

 ```

 ## Demo notes
-This is an interview prototype.
+This is a prototype.
 The workout logic is intentionally transparent and can be tuned to match company policy.